foomo/gocontentful/README.md

 Notes:
 - The last segment of the path/to/target/package will be used as package name
-- You need to pass gocontentful either cmakey/spaceid (and optional environment) to generate the API from a live space or exportfile to generate it from a local space export file
+- You need to pass gocontentful either cmakey/spaceid (and optional environment) to generate the API from a live space or exportfile to generate it from a local space export file.
+The cmakey can be omitted if you are logged in through the Contentful CLI.

 ### Use case